Aiken Barracks: Irish Civil War

-In April 1922 the 4th Northern Division commanded by Frank Aiken occupied Dundalk barracks as the British forces evacuated Free State territory under the terms of the Anglo-Irish Treaty.
+On 13 April 1922 the 4th Northern Division commanded by Commandant General Frank Aiken occupied Dundalk barracks as the British forces evacuated Free State territory under the terms of the Anglo-Irish Treaty.
 The Irish Civil War began in June 1922 and on 16 July 1922 the pro-treaty 5th Northern Division led by Dan Hogan occupied Dundalk taking Aiken and his men prisoner.
 Just eleven days later on 27 July, some of Aiken’s IRA command under Padraig Quinn blew a hole in the wall of Dundalk prison and in fifteen minutes the operation resulted in the freeing of Republican prisoners, including Aiken himself.
 Aiken now prepared to free the remaining republican prisoners held in Dundalk barracks.
 Aiken’s troops were armed with small arms and explosives because they had been supplied up until a month before by the very Army they were now going to attack.
-Aiken organised boats to ferry his 300 strong force across the Castletown river into Dundalk and equipped two storming parties of ten men with submachine guns and explosives.
+Aiken organised boats to ferry his 300-strong force across the Castletown River into Dundalk and equipped two storming parties of ten men with submachine guns and explosives.

 The attack commenced at 4:00 am on 14 August.
 Though several mines failed to explode, one did blast in the back gate.
 The surviving sentries were machine-gunned and the walls breached.
 After the back gate was destroyed by the explosion Frank Aiken and about nine men rushed the breach and got through.
-A heavy fire was soon directed on to the attacking troops from some of the barrack rooms.
+A heavy fire was soon directed onto the attacking troops from some of the barrack rooms.
 However, the attackers got the upper hand as prisoners were captured.
 Bags of about 8 to 10 lbs of explosives were thrown into the windows of the ground floors of the barrack rooms.
 When those exploded the inmates generally surrendered.
-The attack had been successful and 400 rifles and a large volume of ammunition was captured.
+The attack had been successful and 400 rifles and a large volume of ammunition were captured.
 Over 300 republican prisoners had been freed from the barracks and prison in Dundalk.
 However, Patrick McKenna, a member of Aiken’s Division, had captured a Lancia armoured car from pro-Treaty troops elsewhere in Dundalk.
 When he drove it through the main gate of the barracks after the fighting had ended, his comrades, mistaking it for a Free State counter-attack, detonated a mine, killing McKenna and another man Rogers.

 Five pro-Treaty soldiers were dead or dying and 15 injured.
 Two Republicans were killed, both by their own mine, and up to 30 wounded in the fighting.
 Reportedly one civilian also died.

 Dan Hogan travelled from Dublin to Dundalk with a heavily armed column (including artillery and armoured vehicles) and retook Dundalk without resistance - shooting only an unfortunate civilian who failed to stop at a roadblock.